Tom Clancy's Splinter Cell: Tom Clancy's Splinter Cell: Chaos Theory (2005)

 Ubisoft Montreal and Ubisoft Milan were again responsible for the third game in the series, Chaos Theory.
 It adds a cooperative multiplayer mode.
 Originally announced to be released in Fall 2004, its initial releases were made at the end of March 2005.
 The Unreal Engine was heavily modified, this time from version 2.5.
 The game includes a number of new features, including adding a combat knife to the player's inventory.
 Maps are also more open with multiple ways of achieving the end goal.

 Tom Clancy's Splinter Cell: Essentials (2006)

-Essentials extends the Splinter Cell series to the PSP platform.
+Essentials extends the Splinter Cell series to the PlayStation Portable.
 Through a series of flashback missions, the player learns more about Fisher's backstory.
 The game was less positively received critically than previous installments, with criticism aimed at the control mechanics and the multiplayer mode.

 Tom Clancy's Splinter Cell: Double Agent (2006)

 For the series' fourth installment, Double Agent, two separate versions were created, one for generation six consoles and the Wii, and the other for Xbox 360, Microsoft Windows, and PlayStation 3.
 Double Agent features a "trust system" that presents the player with moral dilemmas.
 It is the first game in the series with a hub-like area, where Sam can explore and do objectives between missions.
 This is also the only game in the series to have different endings based on player decisions, but only one ending is considered canon.